Secure your site with HTTPS

 |HTTP status code errors on HTTPS||Check that your website returns the correct HTTP status code.
 For instance

 See the HTTPS migration FAQs for more tips about using HTTPS pages on your site.

-If you migrate your site from HTTP to HTTPS, Google treats this as a site move with a URL change.
+If you migrate your site from HTTP to HTTPS, Google treats this simply as a site move with URL changes.
 This can temporarily affect some of your traffic numbers.
 See the site move overview page to learn more.

-Add the HTTPS property to Search Console; Search Console treats HTTP and HTTPS separately; data for these properties is not shared in Search Console.
-So if you have pages in both protocols, you must have a separate Search Console property for each one.
+Add the new HTTPS property to Search Console: Search Console treats HTTP and HTTPS separately: data is not shared between properties in Search Console.

 More details on implementing TLS on your site: